 The most important thing to keep in mind when you buy a timeshare is that it is a commitment.
 Ownership lasts over many years or even an entire lifetime.
 There are also annual fees and dues that must be paid in order to use your ownership.
 If you don’t keep up with your timeshare maintenance fees, you could default on your timeshare and it will hurt your credit.

 Before you buy a timeshare, there’s a lot you need to be informed about beforehand.
-Buying a timeshare is only worth it if you plan on using your ownership every year.
+Purchasing one is only worth it if you plan on using your ownership every year.
 Plus, you should be using it to its fullest extent.
 Keep in mind that timeshares are not investments, so you should not buy one if you hope to sell it one day for more than what you paid for.

 The price of a timeshare can vary depending on the developer, resort popularity, how many points you buy, or which week number you are purchasing.
 According to American Resort Development Association (ARDA), the average cost of a timeshare in 2020 was a little over $20k when purchased directly from the developer.